piegope/doc/docs/en/rdm/mac/commands/administration/vaults-overview.md

 ---
 eleventyComputed:
   title: '{{ en.VLT_MAJ }}s overview'
-  description: '{{ en.VLT_MAJ }}s are containers that organize your folders and entries.
-They help divide your Advanced Data Sources into multiple compartments.'
+  description: "{{ en.VLT_MAJ }}s are containers that organize your folders and entries.
+They help divide your Advanced Data Sources into multiple compartments."
 ---
 {{ en.VLT_MAJ }}s are containers that organize your folders and entries.
 They help divide your ***Advanced Data Sources*** into multiple compartments. {{ en.VLT_MAJ }}s improve the security and user experience of {{ en.RDM }}, as well as its performance by limiting the amount of entries that load at once.